apache/gravitino/docs/table-partitioning-bucketing-sort-order.md

 To define a sorted order table, you should use the following three components to construct a valid sorted order table.

 - Direction.
 It defines in which direction we sort the table.
+The default value is `ascending`.

 | Direction  | Description                               | Json   | Java                       |
 |------------|-------------------------------------------| ------ | -------------------------- |